Gudang language: Phonology

-alveolar t, d, n
+Consonants

-retroflex rt, rr, r
+Orthographical differences to the IPA transcription is indicated in brackets.

 The non-sonorant sounds appear to have had voice contrasts, except after nasals, when both voiced and voiceless allophones occurred, with the voiced allophones seemingly more common.
 While the lamino-dental and alveolar contrast was not marked by the European recorders, the Urradhi and WCL cognates strongly suggest that it existed.

 Differences between Gudang and Urradhi

 The main differences in phonology between Gudang and the Urradhi dialects appears to be: